The great de Lacy family of the Conquest

 Ilbert’ s descendants became more prominent in the following centuries as great land owning Barons and signatories of the Magna Carta.
 This legacy would finally include the cited 2nd.
 Henry de Lacy, 3rd.
-Earl of Lincoln as a prominent counselor and trusted ally of Edward the 1st (aka.
-Long-shanks) during his battles with the Scots and as regent to Edward ll and Lord Protector of the Realm.
+Earl of Lincoln as a Chief counselor and trusted ally of Edward the 1st (aka.
+Long-shanks) during his battles with the Scots.
+Edward lst. made Henry Lord Protector of the Realm and regent to Edward ll when he was on campaigns against the Scots.
+(Edward 1st. admonished his son in his absence; “and finally you are to listen to Henry!” ).

 The north of England had never really been under complete control by the Saxons kings.
 This had always a problem for Edward the Confessor, the last Saxon king who died at the end of 1065.
 His death precipitated the row between Harold and William over who was the legitimate successor to Edward as king of England.
 That culminated in the Battle of Hastings and the death of King Harold ll (Goodwinson of Wessex) on Oct.
 14th, 1066 the day of the battle.
 This is all depicted in the Bayeux Tapestry which is on display in Bayeux, France.

 Editor’s note: It was a visit to Bayeux in Sept.
 2007 that initiated my interest to research this history.

 The “Harrying of the North” initially took place during the 1069-70 winter to subdue the English earls after a post-Hastings rebellion resisting William’s conquest of all England.
 Ilbert campaigned with William to subdue the Saxons in Yorkshire.They went north into the Northumberland area.
 It was one of the worse scorched earth policies of history killing 10% of the population in is what now Yorkshire.
 It was to deny the Saxons any means of livelihood and bring about complete Saxon submission to Norman rule.
 The “harrying” was so brutal and destructive that William supposedly asked for forgiveness on his deathbed (not likely according to accounts).